 His parents described the baptism as "emotional" and "very appropriate."

-Following the baptism, Hansen said there was an ongoing campaign to set Weddle up with another girl, but he was never interested in anyone but Chanel.
+Following the baptism, Hansen said there was an ongoing campaign to set Eric Weddle up with another girl, but he was never interested in anyone but Blaquiere.
 The Ute and Aggie didn't start dating again for another five or six months.

-In July 2005, the couple was married in the San Diego Temple.
+In July 2005, the couple were married in the San Diego Temple.

 Temples are not regular places of Sunday worship for members.
 Because of the sacredness of temples, only members of the church who are in good standing are allowed to enter.

-Since then Steve, Debbie and Weddle's older sister Kathleen have attended church meetings, baby blessings, funerals and more baptisms.
-They continue to ask questions, and Debbie has become friends with many of the Relief Society women in the ward.
-His family members respect Eric's decision, but aren't interested for themselves.
+Since then, Steve and Debbie Weddle and Eric Weddle's older sister Kathleen have attended church meetings, baby blessings, funerals and more baptisms.
+They continue to ask questions, and Debbie Weddle has become friends with many of the Relief Society women in the ward.
+His family members respect Eric Weddle's decision but aren't interested for themselves.

 Rest of the story

 Imagine walking into Sunday School and your teacher is an NFL player.

 It's a reality for the 13- and 14-year-old youths in Eric Weddle's San Diego LDS ward.
 It's a calling he adores.